 [Section 136D inserted by No. 81 of 1996 s.
 81; amended by No. 6 of 2003 s.
 45.]

 136E.
-Consent of certain persons required to the creation of easements and restrictive covenants
+Consent of certain persons required to creation of easements and restrictive covenants

 An easement or a restrictive covenant cannot be created under this Part unless the proprietor lodges in relation to the plan the written consent to the creation of the easement or restrictive covenant of each person who, immediately before the time referred to in section 136F(1)(a) or (b), as the case requires, either —